tinx/lokyr-batches/README.md

 # lokyr-batches
-The service to manage production and ingredient batches, and their relations.
+Service to manage production and ingredient batches, and their relations.

 ## Motivation